-JDC - Junior doctors committee, comprising elected junior doctor members of the BMA from across the UK
+WJDC - Welsh junior doctors committee, comprising elected junior doctor members of the BMA from across Wales

-JDF - Junior doctor forum; represents all junior doctors at the trust (or alternate employer)
+JDF - Junior doctor forum; represents all junior doctors at the health board/trust (or alternate employer)

-LNC - Local negotiating committee; comprises locally elected BMA members, The reps negotiate with management on behalf of all medical and dental staff in the local area.
+LNC - Local negotiating committee; comprises locally elected BMA members.
+The reps negotiate with management on behalf of all medical and dental staff in the local area.